shoichiaizawa/coursera-machine-learning/README.md

 Environment Setup Instructions
 ------------------------------

-The assignments of this course requires GNU Octave or MathWorks MATLAB.
+The assignments of this course requires [GNU Octave](https://www.gnu.org/software/octave/) or [MathWorks MATLAB](http://uk.mathworks.com/products/matlab/).
 I chose Octave because it is open-sourced.
-MATLAB is licensed software, the course takers given free access but this only lasts 120 days.
+MATLAB is licensed software, the course takers given free access but this is only valid for 120 days.

 ### Installing Octave

 Instead of installing GNU Octave using the given dmg file (`GNU_Octave_3.8.0-6.dmg`), I chose [Homebrew](http://brew.sh/) as my choice of Octave installation method.

-TODO: Summarise my installation steps, possibly in a blog entry.
+TODO: Summarise my installation steps, possibly in a blog entry or something.

-Here are a bunch of references I read upon the Octave installation:
+Here is a bunch of references I read upon the Octave installation:

 - [Octave for MacOS X](http://wiki.octave.org/Octave_for_MacOS_X)
 - [How to install Octave on OS X (Yosemite)](http://adampash.com/how-to-install-octave/)